-up to a maximum of 6 of specification A up to a maximum of 5 of specification B up to a maximum of 4 of specification C
+up to a maximum of 6 of specification A \ up to a maximum of 5 of specification B up to a maximum of 4 of specification C

-Riders who participate in both Q1 and Q2 qualifying sessions (maximum 2 riders) will be allocated one extra rear slick tyre of specification A (highest grip level) after Q2 (therefore, if taken, a maximum of 7 of specification A).
+\ Riders who participate in both Q1 and Q2 qualifying sessions (maximum 2 riders) will be allocated one extra front tyre of their preferred specification (therefore, if taken, a maximum of 6 of that specification) and one extra rear slick tyre of specification A (highest grip level) after Q2 (therefore, if taken, a maximum of 7 of specification A).

-In the case that Q1 and Q2 sessions are both declared wet by the Race Director, the extra tyre allocated will be a rain tyre.
+In the case that Q1 and Q2 sessions are both declared wet by the Race Director, the extra tyres allocated will be rain tyres (of the rider's preferred specification for both front and rear tyre).
 In the case that Q1 and Q2 sessions are declared as different weather conditions (dry or wet) then no extra tyre will be allocated.